 The Outreach Program appreciates the device’s built-in battery and flexible solar panel.
 These aspects help those at The Outreach Program worry less about power and more about creating clean water for those in need.

-The non-profit is currently working on a larger unit that will disinfect 10 times more water per batch.
-PowerFilm looks forward to powering this new product and seeing what lay on the horizon for everyone at The Outreach Program.
+The non-profit is currently working on a larger unit disinfecting ten times more water per batch.
+PowerFilm looks forward to powering this new product and seeing what lies on the horizon for everyone at The Outreach Program.